ngxs/store/docs/concepts/actions.md

 ```

-here we just add 'Todo' with namespace, so we can group similar actions.
+here we group similar actions into the `Todo` namespace.
 In this case just import namespace instead of multiple action classes in same file.

 ```TS